-- (a) An operator, including operators of MMO/LPG and Colorado Type C gathering pipeline systems, must be a Tier 1 Member at the UNCC/Colorado 811 if any part of the pipeline system is located in any public or railroad right-of-way. - (b) An operator, excluding operators of MMO/LPG pipeline systems but including operators of Colorado Type C gathering pipeline systems, must report underground facility damages to the UNCC/Colorado 811 in accordance with § 9-1.5-103(7) C.R.S. - (c) Operators of MMO/LPG and Colorado Type C gathering pipeline systems must install and maintain pipeline markers, labeled according to § 192.707(d), at each crossing of a public road or railroad right-of-way. - (d) An operator, excluding operators of MMO/LPG and Colorado Type C gathering pipeline systems, must have written guidelines regarding when and how civil penalties are pursued under § 9-1.5-104.5 C.R.S. against persons damaging their pipeline facilities, and when and how penalty alternatives are implemented.
-At a minimum, these guidelines must provide for: - (I) recording information about pipeline damages that includes identification of the responsible party and the root cause of each excavation damage in the following categories: - (A) inadequate excavation practices; - (B) no locate requested; - (C) inaccurate/missing locate Operator located; and - (D) inaccurate/missing located Contractor located. - (II) Analysis of the information in (a) above that allows for the identification of acute risk parties that have caused multiple pipeline damages in the preceding 18 months; - (III) analysis of the information in (a) above that allows for the identification of chronic risk parties that have caused multiple pipeline damages over (a) time period(s) greater than 18 months; - (IV) use of the analysis of (b) and (c) above as a basis for decisions regarding civil penalties under § 9-1.5-104.5 C.R.S.;
+- (a) An operator, including operators of MMO/LPG and rural gathering pipeline systems, must be a Tier 1 Member at the UNCC/Colorado 811 if any part of the pipeline system is located in any public or railroad right-of-way. - (b) An operator, excluding operators of MMO/LPG pipeline systems but including operators of rural gathering pipeline systems, must report underground facility damages to the UNCC/Colorado 811 in accordance with § 9-1.5-103(7), C.R.S. - (c) Operators of MMO/LPG and rural gathering pipeline systems must install and maintain pipeline markers, labeled according to § 192.707(d), at each crossing of a public road or railroad right-ofway. - (d) An operator, excluding operators of MMO/LPG and rural gathering pipeline systems, must have written guidelines regarding when and how civil penalties are pursued under § 9-1.5-104.5, C.R.S. against persons damaging their pipeline facilities, and when and how penalty alternatives are implemented.
+At a minimum, the collection of data on and subsequent analysis of the causes of excavation damages to comply with 49 C.F.R. § 192.614 (a).
+These guidelines must provide for: - (I) recording information about pipeline damages that includes identification of the responsible party and the probable cause of each excavation damage in the following categories: - (A) inadequate excavation practices; - (B) no locate requested; - (C) inaccurate/missing locate Operator located; and - (D) inaccurate/missing located Contractor located. - (II) Analysis of the information in (a) above that allows for the identification of acute risk parties that have caused multiple pipeline damages in the preceding 18 months; and

-- (V) use of the analyses of (b) and (c) above as a basis for decisions regarding civil penalty alternatives; and - (VI) retention of records indicating civil penalties pursued, civil penalties collected, and penalty alternatives implemented. - (e) The PSP will pursue compliance action against an operator under § 192.614(c)(5) whose excavation damages due to inaccurate or missing locates: - (I) were found through investigation to be contributory to a pipeline incident; - (II) were found through investigation to be contributory to a pipeline event that, in the opinion of the PSP, represented a major threat to public safety; - (III) represent one or more percent (≥ 1 percent) of total excavation damages in any given calendar year; or - (IV) were found to indicate, through the examination of normalized locate percentages, a difference of three or more percent (≥ 3 percent) between damages caused by contract locates and those caused by operator locates.
+- (III) analysis of the information in (a) above that allows for the identification of chronic risk parties that have caused multiple pipeline damages over (a) time period(s) greater than 18 months. - (e) The PSP will pursue compliance action against an operator under § 192.614(c)(5) whose excavation damages due to inaccurate or missing locates: - (I) were found through investigation to be contributory to a pipeline incident; - (II) were found through investigation to be contributory to a pipeline event that, in the opinion of the PSP, represented a major threat to public safety; or - (III) were found to represent an excessive risk to the operator's pipeline by the analyses required by subparagraphs 11201(d)(II) and (III).